 - A retail investorRetail InvestorA retail investor is a non-professional individual investor who tends to invest a small sum in the equities, bonds, mutual funds, exchange-traded funds, and other baskets of securities.
 They often take the services of online or traditional brokerage firms or advisors for investment decision-making. looking to invest in ADR may not have the same number of options to choose from, as in the case of common stock.

 - The investor has access to the least amount of financials from firms, which can be a constraint to conduct their equity researchEquity ResearchEquity Research refers to the study of a business, i.e., analyzing a company's financials, performing Ratio Analysis, Financial forecasting in Excel (Financial Modeling), & exploring scenarios to make insightful BUY/HOLD/SELL stock investment recommendations.
 Moreover, the Equity Research Analysts discuss their findings & details in the Equity Research Reports. .

 - Dividends paid on ADRs may differ from the dividends paid on the common stock of the same company.

-This has been a guide to the Full Form of ADR i.e (American Depository Receipts).
-Here we discuss how does ADR work with its types, levels, and differences.
+This has been a guide to the Full Form of ADR, i.e. (American Depository Receipts).
+Here we discuss how ADR works with its types, levels, and differences.
 You may refer to the following articles to learn more about finance –